andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

   3. overuse of lexicalized *-an* adverbs.
 182-184
   4. overuse of indicative.
 184

-- Impossible to know if icraab vowel: 184-185
+- Impossible to know if *iʿrāb* vowel: 184-185
   1. with enclitic pronoun –*ak*/*-ik*
   2. Vowel in word boundaries, e.g. preceding article